diegotty/obsidian_notes/year 3, semester 1/cybersecurity/06 - database security.md

 - *decentralized administration*: the owner of a table may grank/revoke permissions to other users, allowing them to grant/reoke access rights to the table
 	- in this case, *cascading authorization* happens. if access rights cascade through a number of users, the revocation of privileges also cascades: when user A revokes an access right, any cascaded access right is also revoked, unless that access right would exist even if the original grant from A had never occurred
 #### inference detection
+>[!def] inference in db security
+> the process of performing authorized queries and deducing unauthorized information from the legitimate responses received

+*inference detection* is a set of techniques used to identify and prevent inference. they work by monitoring query patterns and applying limitations or noise. this is possible:
+- during *database design*: methods that address the underlying relationships in the database schema that make inference possible
+- at *query time*: methods that attempt to mask the true data when a query (or set of queries) is too specific
 #### database encryption
 while protected by multiple layers of security (firewalls, authentication, various access control systems), it is possible to encrypt the database as a last line of defense. it can be applied to the entire database, at the record level, the attribute level, or the level of the individual field. encryption causes two main disadvantages: